kaligraffy/basiccryptmypi/README.md

 Usage: sudo ./cryptmypi.sh ARG1

-BEFORE Running the script. make sure you first create your env.sh based on one of the examples or the template.
-Then comment in/out the functions in optional_setup to what you want.
-If you forget to add a variable in, the script may exit and tell you or choose a reasonable default.
+BEFORE Running the script. make sure you first create your env.sh based on one of the examples If you forget to add a variable in, the script may exit and tell you or choose a reasonable default.
-The script also checks for ordering of optional setup.

 ARG1 can be:
 -b or build - standard build